Common types of health insurance plans

 What is an alternative health benefit option to traditional health insurance?

-HRAs are IRS-approved, employer-funded health benefits.
-They allow you to reimburse your employees for their qualifying medical expenses—including individual health insurance premiums and out-of-pocket costs—tax-free.
+HRAs are IRS-approved, employer-funded health benefits that allow you to reimburse your employees for their qualifying medical expenses, including individual health insurance premiums and out-of-pocket costs, on a tax-free basis.

 With an HRA, you set a monthly allowance that works for your company’s benefits budget.
-Instead of enrolling in a one-size-fits-all group plan, your employees buy the medical services and individual plan that’s best for them.
+Instead of enrolling in a one-size-fits-all group plan, your employees buy individual health insurance and other eligible medical services and items.
 Once employees make an approved purchase, you reimburse them tax-free up to their allowance amount.
-Unlike HSAs, unused funds stay with you if an employee leaves your company.
+Unused HRA funds stay with you at the end of the plan year or if an employee leaves your company.

 Due to their flexibility, offering an HRA instead of group health insurance is a surefire way for employers of all sizes, locations, and budgets to attract and retain talented workers.